Archive for the 'Travel' Category

 Untitled-1.jpg

 On the last post, people had left some comments which made me dig into the reason why iTunes was not showing all of the episodes.
-Turns out, Wordpress limits the amount of posts per page by default to 10 so Feedburner was only picking up the last 10.
+Turns out, WordPress limits the amount of posts per page by default to 10 so Feedburner was only picking up the last 10.
 Well, no more.
 I fixed the problem and I think both the Feedburner feed and the iTunes store should have all of the episodes listed after I post the next podcast.

 Can’t wait?
 Then get them all by visiting the page for now.
 I can’t promise they will be anything of interest, but it does include videos from my first trip to Japan.
 Cheers!